Lesson Plan - Get It!

 If you aren't sure what to say, think about the following questions:

-- What is the little girl with the two fluffy pony tails doing?
+- What is the man with the glasses doing?

 That was pretty tricky, wasn't it?
 The truth is, stories take on all different shapes and forms, from telling about a picture, to poetry, to telling about your day around the dinner table, and all the way to chapter books.